 Add To Favorites

 Leonardo da Vinci was fascinated with faces.
-Look at faces like Leonardo did to make original self-portraits.
+Students view faces similar to those Leonardo drew in preparation for making original self-portraits.

-Now think about something that makes you sad.
-How does your face change?
-Try making your face show other emotions, such as surprise or indignation.
+Ask students to think about something that elicits a sad emotion.
+How does the facical expression change?
+Challenge students to try making faces that show other emotions, such as surprise or indignation.

 Add To Favorites